Tel: 01772 865239

 incident, we were notified that our healthy cows must be killed as a precautionary measure.

 So, with only two hours notice, the forty remaining cows (all due to calve) were shot, a very distressing experience.
-At that time, with no income from milk production and no-one wanting
+At that time and with no income from milk production and no-one wanting

 to buy a dying business, farming faced a very uncertain future.
 The government’s only advice to farmers was to diversify, but that was not possible for many.
 So, when The Horns Dam